 Disembark in Tallinn and take a guided walking tour of the city’s Old Town, admiring Alexander Nevsky Cathedral and vistas from atop Dome Hill.
 Then, see the main square, home to the Town Hall, St. Mary’s Cathedral and the oldest pharmacy in Europe.
-End the day sampling medieval dishes at a neighborhood restaurant.
+End your excursion sampling medieval dishes at a neighborhood restaurant.
 Opt for a taste of nature, leaving the city behind for a brisk bog walk through the enchanting Estonian forest.
-Or instead, drive past Tallinn’s Old Town en route to Lahemaa National Park, where you sample Estonian vodka or herbal teas alongside local nibbles at Palmse Manor.
+Or instead, drive past Tallinn’s Old Town to Lahemaa National Park — the country’s oldest national park — and a manor house, where you sample and learn about Estonian vodka.

 Helsinki, Finland | Nature & Architecture